-We purchased the property November 4, 1965.
-Our first program was the 1966 winter retreats.
+3 families purchased property on November 4, 1965 with a heart and call to reach teens in New England for Jesus Christ.
+Monadnock Bible Conference held it’s first program in 1966 with their teen winter retreats.
 Starting with about 40 students on the first weekend, we purchased beds, cots, dishes, everything you need to build up our accommodations by the end of March to 90 students.
 The winter ministry today serves more than 275 per weekend.
 We continue to minister strictly to teens from January to March.

 The summer family conference started off quite slow but has grown into a year round ministry to adults which includes married couples, ladies, mother/daughter, single adults, pastors, father/son, and men.
 It also includes the conference facilities, family camping, and rental groups.
 The youth ministry continues with winter retreats, now known as Encounter, two weeks of summer teen camp, known as Ascend.
 Our conference center has expanded its impact by offering local schools the opportunity to use the facilities as well as offer leadership development through experiential learning.
 Most recently (October 2016) MBC has started Launch Point, an after school program, that supports the efforts of the local school district after the district lost their federal funding.

 In 1983, and a visit to Haiti, we worked with Partners with Haiti in various areas of ministry and developed sponsoring work teams until 2002 when we began our MBC sponsored ministry under then name Bridgebuilders, which we now call, Love in Motion.

 “Joe Cutter’s built himself an ark!” was the good-natured banter of the towns people in Jaffrey back in the summer of 1808, and it was worth the trip out to the foot of Mount Monadnock to see the farmhouse whose measurements were bigger than the town meeting house!